Bone Metastases: When Cancer Spreads to the Bones

 to find the cause:

-at your whole skeleton.
-It allows the healthcare provider to check the health of all
+scan looks at your whole skeleton.
+It allows the healthcare provider to check the

-the bones in your body.
-In a bone scan, you will get an injection with low level of
+health of all the bones in your body.
+In a bone scan, you will get an injection with

-radioactive material.
-The amount is much lower than that used in radiation therapy.
+low level of radioactive material.
+The amount is much lower than that used in radiation

-The radioactive substance is attracted to diseased bone cells all over the body.
-This
+therapy.
+The radioactive substance is attracted to diseased bone cells all over the

+the bones.
 It is more detailed than a regular X-ray.
-It uses a combination of X-rays and computer
+It uses a combination of X-rays

-technology to make cross-sectional images of the body.
-These images are combined into
+and computer technology to make cross-sectional images of the body.
+These images are